Looking out for Weak Leaders vs. Strong Leaders

 Strong leaders are authentic and vulnerable with their employees, which means the employees are more than likely to reciprocate and gain trust.

 This part can go two ways; what the weak leaders see in their teams depending on the emotion they show, or the emotion the weak leaders show when having open conversations.

-Should a weak leader be having a debate with his colleagues and/or teams, instead of interacting they often become “defensive” and drive the conversation to anger.
-A strong leader will maintain the conversation, listen to each points and discuss and debate but calmly.
+Should a weak leader be having a debate with his colleagues and/or teams, instead of interacting they often become “defensive” and drive the conversation to anger?
+A strong leader will maintain the conversation, listen to each point and discuss and debate but calmly.

 When the time comes to make a decision, a weak leader tends to irrationally just “pluck” an answer from thin air, or sit on the proposal for a longer timeframe.
 Once decisions have been made, they often fail to be announced to the firm, and this can cause confusion.